Meet The Team

 He holds a Master in Human Sciences degree from Oxford University.

-Dr Julius Kipng’etich
+Dr Julius Kipng’etich, CBS

 KWCA Founding Member